 Editor’s note: Members of the LDS Church embrace a theology that includes a daily quest for personal perfection, if not in this life, then in the afterlife.
 That quest can become toxic if it morphs into self-righteousness and judgment of how well others meet one’s own internal standard.
 This is the third in a series of stories about the impact such judgments can have on individuals, families and the church as a whole.

-Liese Rodger comes home from a long day at Morgan Stanley and can relax, eat and watch Netflix.
+Liese Rodger comes home from a long work day at a financial firm and can relax, eat and watch Netflix.
 She doesn’t have kids to pick up from daycare, doesn’t need to help anyone finish homework and doesn’t need to make meals for anyone but herself.
 But as a 28-year-old Mormon in Utah, this isn’t exactly the norm.

 Jennifer Finlayson-Fife is a licensed psychotherapist who works primarily with LDS couples and singles.
 There is a “strong cultural push,” Finlayson-Fife said, for Mormons to get married early.
 She said Mormons get married about three years earlier than the national average.